You’ll never walk alone at Lone Star State firm Jackson Walker, where “partners trust you and push you out of your comfort zone."

 • Our attorneys have represented clients in more than 85 countries and territories.

-• We are currently ranked nationally in 27 practice areas in the U.S. News “Best Law Firms” rankings and we have nine Chambers-ranked practice groups.
-Jackson Walker has a high partner-to-associate ratio, and we take pride in staffing clients’ matters efficiently.
+• We are currently ranked nationally in 25 practice areas in the U.S. News “Best Law Firms” rankings, we have seventeen Chambers-ranked practice groups, and we’ve been recognized in the BTI Client Service A-Team List multiple times Jackson Walker has a high partner-to-associate ratio, and we take pride in staffing clients’ matters efficiently.
 Our associates are expected to take on responsibility right from the start.
-With a broad client base, our associates handle a wide variety of quality work and deal directly with clients early in their careers.
+With a broad client base, our associates handle a wide variety of high quality work and deal directly with clients early in their careers.

 Recruitment

-Recruitment outside OCIs: We participate in the following Texas based interview programs: Notre Dame Dallas Interview Program, Southern Legal Interview Program (SLIP), Texas on Tour Interview Program (UVA, Georgetown and Northwestern), Duke, Penn Law Regional Program, Vanderbilt Job Fair and the WashU Texas Interview Program.
-JW focuses on diversity and participates in the following diversity job fairs: Sunbelt Minority Job Fair, Southeastern Minority Job Fair, Southwest Black Law Student Job Fair and Lavender Law Career Fair.
+Recruitment outside OCIs: We participate in the following Texas-based interview programs at: Notre Dame, Vanderbilt and Washington & Lee, WashU.
+JW focuses on diversity and participates in the following diversity job fairs: Sunbelt Minority Job Fair, Southeastern Minority Job Fair, Southeastern Law School Consortium (f/k/a Southeastern Minority Job Fair), Southwest Black Law Student Job Fair, and Lavender Law Career Fair.
 We also recruit students attending out of state law schools who have previously lived in Texas and who apply online or submit their resumes through resume drops.

-Summer associate profile: Candidates with leadership capabilities, academic excellence, self-motivation, strong interpersonal skills, community involvement and dedicated to practicing over the long term.
+Summer associate profile: Candidates with leadership capabilities, academic excellence, self-motivation, strong interpersonal skills, community involvement and dedication to practicing over the long term.

 Social media: